 The Company is in the exploration stage with respect to its investment in mineral properties and accordingly follows the practice of capitalizing all costs relating to the acquisition of, exploration for, and development of mineral claims and crediting all proceeds received against the cost of the related claims.
-Such costs include, but are not exclusive to, geological, geophysical studies, exploratory drilling and sampling.
+Such costs include, but are not exclusive to, geological, geophysical studies, exploratory drilling, sampling and value added taxes deemed recoverable in the future.
 At such time as production commences at levels intended by management, these costs will be charged to operations on a unit-of-production method based on proven and probable reserves.
 General exploration costs not related to specific mineral property are expensed as incurred.
 The aggregate costs related to abandoned mineral claims are charged to operations at the time of any abandonment, or when it has been determined that there is evidence of a permanent impairment.